Sylt: The Freikörperkultur and nude bathing

 At the beginning of the 20th century, the bathing beaches on Sylt were segregated by sex into "ladies' bath" (Damenbad) and "men's bath" (Herrenbad); one bathed in long bathing dresses of that time period.
 From the beginning of the 20th century - starting from the Free German Youth camp Klappholttal and the intellectuals and artists in the village of Kampen - a social movement developed that lived a beach life without clothing (part of the German Freikörperkultur - FKK and Lebensreform movement).
 The first official nude bathing beach in Germany was opened on Sylt in 1920.
 Nude bathing and sunbathing (also erroneously referred to as "nudist" or "nudism") spread over the entire island.
 "Sylt" was associated with nude bathing and the ideal environment for supporters of the Freikörperkultur (FKK).
-Since the 1960s there have been designated nudist beaches (marked FKK-Strand) with names such as "Abyssinia", "Samoa" or "Zanzibar" on the entire west beach.
+Since the 1960s, there have been designated nudist beaches (marked FKK-Strand) with names such as "Abyssinia", "Samoa" or "Zanzibar" on the entire west beach.
 The most famous nudist beach on Sylt became the "Groyne 16" (Buhne 16) in Kampen through regular reports in the tabloid media.
 Today the boundaries between nude and textile beaches are becoming more and more blurred.
 While nude beaches have lost some of their popularity, it is no longer unusual or sensational to bathe or sunbathe on "normal" beaches with no clothes on.

 Culture

 Sylt is a part of the Frisian Islands.
 It has its own local dialect, Söl'ring, which is the indigenous speech of Sylt.
 Söl'ring is a dialect of insular North Frisian, with elements of Danish, Dutch and English.
+The island has a museum called Altfriesisches Haus (Sölring Museen, Altfriesisches Haus in Keitum).

 Today, only a small fraction of the population still speak Söl'ring.
 A law to promote the language (Friesisch-Gesetz) was passed in 2004.
 The northernmost part of the island, Listland, was traditionally Danish-speaking.

 As in many areas in Schleswig-Holstein on New Year's Eve, groups of children go masked from house to house, reciting poems.
 This is known as "Rummelpottlaufen", and as a reward, children receive sweets or money.

 Sylt also features many Frisian-style houses with thatched roofs.

 Since the mid-18th century, the vowel in the name of the island has been represented as "y" for unknown reasons, while older spellings are Sildt and Silt, allegedly derived from Danish sild "herring", or maybe related to English silt.

-Sylt is mentioned in a pangram, a sentence that uses each letter in the German alphabet, including every umlaut (ä, ö, ü) plus the ß: Victor jagt zwölf Boxkämpfer quer über den großen Sylter Deich ("Victor chases twelve boxers across the Great Levee of Sylt").
+Sylt is mentioned in a pangram, a sentence that uses every letter in the German alphabet, including every umlaut (ä, ö, ü) plus the ß: Victor jagt zwölf Boxkämpfer quer über den großen Sylter Deich ("Victor chases twelve boxers across the Great Levee of Sylt").